 When Children Go On To School

 Many parents wonder if Montessori preschool will adequately prepare their child for further education.
-After 35 years of teaching experience and much feedback, we can firmly say, “Yes, indeed it does!”
+After more than 40 years of teaching experience and much feedback, we can firmly say, “Yes, indeed it does!”

 Montessori children have learned how to: